shriramnat/JWTdecoder/README.md

-a Javascript based set of tools.
+A Javascript based set of tools.
 # JWT Token Decoder
 Decodes a base64 encoded JWT token.
 Useful fordecoding security tokens captured over the wire using a network capture proxy like Fiddler.